NK Vipava

-Nogometni klub Vipava (Vipava Football Club) or simply NK Vipava is a Slovenian football club from Vipava.
-It competes in the Slovenian Third League under the name Fama Vipava due to sponsorship reasons.
+Nogometni klub Vipava (Vipava Football Club) or simply NK Vipava is a Slovenian football club based in Vipava that competes in the Slovenian Third League, the third tier of Slovenian football.
 The club was established in 1996.

 Vipava gained promotion to the third level after winning the 2014–15 Littoral League.
 Their home ground is Ob Beli Stadium with a capacity for 1,000 spectators (200 seats).